Venus in Virgo Personalities

 Queens of Their Own Lives

 Venus-in-Virgo women with world-class and even historic accomplishments include Harry Potter author J.K.
-Rowling, whose Moon and Mercury are also in Virgo (excellent for a writer, and Uranus and Pluto also in Virgo granted genius and fame); Germany's prime minister Angela Merkel, comedienne Lucille Ball, singer-songwriter Pink, and actress and bestselling author Carrie Fisher.
+Rowling, whose Moon and Mercury are also in Virgo (excellent for a writer, and Uranus and Pluto also in Virgo granted genius and fame); Germany's prime minister Angela Merkel, comedienne Lucille Ball, singer-songwriter Pink, the late actress and bestselling author Carrie Fisher, and humanitarian Eleanor Roosevelt.

 Virgo is the sign governing the harvest, and in the above women's natal charts the planet Venus sits to the west, signifying greater achievement and acclaim in later life.